Edward Lear: Destruction

 Edward Lear & The Victorian Nursery

-A revolutionary figure in the history of English language children’s literature, Edward Lear exploded the conventions of the Victorian nursery and replaced the relentless didacticism of Isaac Watts and Charles and Mary Lamb with what George Orwell has termed a “poltergeist interference with common sense.”
-In his lifetime, Lear attracted the attention of Tennyson, Ruskin, Wilkie Collins and Queen Victoria.
+A revolutionary figure in the history of English literature, Edward Lear challenged the conventions of the Victorian nursery with what Orwell termed a “poltergeist interference with common sense.”
+In his lifetime, Lear attracted the attention of Tennyson, Ruskin, Wilkie Collins, and Queen Victoria herself.
 During the Twentieth Century, W.H.
 Auden, George Orwell, G.K.
-Chesterton and Anthony Burgess penned their appreciation of Lear.
+Chesterton, and Anthony Burgess penned their appreciation of Lear.
 And yet, in the Twenty First Century, Lear’s legacy has been overshadowed by that of another influential titan of Victorian children’s literature, Lewis Carroll.
-Apart from “The Owl and the Pussy-cat,” few of Lear’s works are widely known today, and – compared to the kaleidoscopic infinities of Carrolliana – Lear remains largely untouched by academia and Hollywood alike.
+Apart from “The Owl and the Pussy-cat,” few of Lear’s works are widely known today, and — compared to the kaleidoscopic infinities of Carrolliana — Lear remains largely untouched by academia and Hollywood alike.
 And yet, without Edward Lear, the trajectory of modern English language children’s literature would have been quite different.
-To celebrate the 205th anniversary of Lear’s birth, and the recent 170th anniversary of A Book of Nonsense (1846), I offer here a reappraisal of Lear’s poetry, from his earliest limericks to his final nonsense songs.

 More than a century after its composition, the Rev. Isaac Watts’ Divine Songs Attempted in Easy Language for the Use of Children (1715), remained a favourite in the Victorian nursery, and children’s books like the Peter Parley series, which “asserted the importance of factual information for young readers” were favoured above any flights of imaginative fancy.
 Caught in Rousseau’s much-despised “pedantic craze,” their message was uncompromisingly utilitarian.
 Children’s literature was expected to espouse Victorian ideals of diligence, piety, hygiene and Christian virtue.
 Indeed, as Dennis Butts writes, “the rising middle classes … [had] built their lives upon a combination of Puritan morality and economic ambition, believing in … prudence and self-help and an authoritarian view of society in general.”